Canting9/Spatial-Audio/docs/index.md

-# Final Project Documentation
+# Final Project Documentation for Spacial Audio Class

-欢迎来到我们的最终项目文档网站。

-本网站包含：

-- 项目概念介绍
+Welcome to our final project documentation website.

+This website contains:

-- 技术细节与系统架构
+- Project concept introduction
+- Technical details and system architecture
+- Documentation of the final presentation
-- 最终演出/展示的记录
+- Images and videos
-- 参考文献（BibTeX 自动生成）
+- References

-请使用左侧导航栏浏览所有页面。
+Please use the navigation bar on the top left to browse all pages.